Credit Scores Could be Affected for Six Years Due to Covid-19

 Checkmyfile uses all four credit reference agencies in the UK to give you a more detailed report than anywhere else.
 You can easily identify any errors and contact the necessary agency to address the fact that you have been financially impacted this year due to Covid-19.

-Signing up is free for the first 30 days, but you can cancel any time if you do not wish to pay the monthly fee for its useful services.
+Signing up is free for the first 30 days and a monthly charge of £14.99 will be charged after this, but you can cancel any time if you do not wish to pay the monthly fee for its useful services:

 For further information on credit scores, read our useful guides below.